 This input provides the remote start system with information about the engine's revolutions per minute (RPM).
 It can be connected to the negative side of the coil in vehicle with conventional coils.
 In multi-coil and high energy ignition system locating a proper signal may be more difficult.
-Once connected, you must program the Start Feature 2-2 to "Tachometer checking type and teach the system the RPM signal.
-(See Start Feature 2-3/4 programming).
+This wire requires programming (See Start Feature Stage 2 to program to "Tachometer Checking Type").

-To test for a tachometer wire, a multi-meter capable of test AC voltage must be used.
-The tachometer wire will show between 1V and 6V AC at idle, and will increase as engine RPM increases.
 In mult-coil ignition system, the system can have individual coil wires.
 Individual coil wires in a mult-coil ignition system will register lower amounts of AC voltage.
 Common locations for a tachometer wire are the ignition coil itself, the back of the gauges, engine computers, and automatic transmission computers.